 by removing ferredoxin, balancing mass and charge to yield: CoB-S-S-CoM+H2⇌HS-CoB+HS-CoM

 This scenario represented a hypothetical case where M. maripaludis does not contain a membrane-bound HdrDE complex but cannot perform electron bifurcation.
 We optimized this altered model for growth on CO2 + H2 and were unable to predict in silico growth, supporting the observation that the ferredoxin reduction via electron bifurcation is an essential part of our network.
 Lack of model growth can clearly be attributed to disruption of the central energy coupling mechanism in M. maripaludis, in which electron bifurcation must necessarily reduce ferredoxin for reducing CO2.
-The alternative source of reduced ferredoxin is the energy-converting Eha hydrogenase, which utilizes a sodium ion gradient to reduce ferredoxin on a 1:1 basis.
+The alternative source of reduced ferredoxin is the energy-converting Eha hydrogenase, which utilizes a sodium ion gradient to reduce ferredoxin with H2 on a 1:1 basis.
 CO2 reduction to methane requires reduced ferredoxin and pumps out sodium ions, also on a 1:1 basis.
 Thus, each cycle of methanogenesis in this scenario effectively produces no sodium ion gradient for synthesizing ATP, the central component necessary for biomass formation.
 Additionally, methanogenesis loses small amounts of carbon for biosynthesis; hence, reducing one ferredoxin effectively pumps less than one sodium ion across the cell membrane and creates an overall energy deficit.
 Overall, this simulation illustrates the essentiality of ferredoxin reduction via electron bifurcation and reinforces the idea that Eha hydrogenase can play only an anaplerotic role in methanogenesis (45).

 Taking this analysis one step further, we used our reconstruction to probe into acetate assimilation, a pathway in M. maripaludis that can enhance growth but cannot replace H2 and CO2 as an energy source (60).
 This is in contrast to multiple methylotrophic methanogens such as Methanosarcina barkeri that can subsist using solely the aceticlastic pathway (61).
 It is unknown why M. maripaludis cannot be grown on acetate alone, and our reconstruction did not reveal any strictly stoichiometric obstacle to growth.
 However, much like the pathway in M. barkeri, an aceticlastic pathway in M. maripaludis would require energy-converting hydrogenases (Eha and Ehb) to produce H2 using reduced ferredoxin, pumping out sodium ions, and thrusting this reaction into a central stoichiometric role rather than an anaplerotic one.
 As shown in Figure 4, when we simulated our model and allowed Eha/Ehb unlimited flux, we could predict aceticlastic growth with Eha/Ehb oxidizing approximately two moles of ferredoxin per methane produced.
 We then constrained our model to enforce a solely anaplerotic or biosynthetic role of energy-converting hydrogenase by limiting flux through the Eha/Ehb reaction to 10% that of methane secretion rate.
 Doing so prevented our model from predicting growth from acetate alone, but did not restrict hydrogenotrophic growth or supplementary acetate uptake.
 This simulation supports the hypothesis that M. maripaludis cannot achieve aceticlastic growth because Eha or Ehb cannot assume a central role in methanogenesis.
 In keeping with this hypothesis, we have restricted flux through Eha/Ehb in our model to ≤ 10% of methane secretion as a default constraint.